-For race-by-race accreditations, priority is given to publications intending to publish a report related to the event for which the accreditation is requested (as opposed to a general feature or any content not related to the event).
+For race-by-race accreditation, priority is given to publications intending to publish a report related to the event for which the accreditation is requested (as opposed to a general feature or any content not related to the event).

-Media passes can also be allocated on a race-by-race basis to general news, specialist, business and lifestyle consumer publications that do not intend to publish conventional race reports but whose coverage is considered to be of promotional benefit to the sport.
+Media passes can also be allocated on a race-by-race basis to general news, specialist, business and lifestyle consumer publications that do not intend to publish conventional race reports but whose coverage is considered to be of benefit to the sport.

-Usually, a maximum of two representatives (journalists and/or photographers) per publication may be accredited for any one round of the Championship, at the FIA's discretion.
+Usually, a maximum of two representatives (journalists and/or photographers) per publication may be accredited for any one round of the Championship.